Develop the skills and strategy to become a leader in soccer coaching

 This program is designed for coaches and soccer organizational leaders, such as directors of coaching, club general managers, technical directors, academy directors, college coaches and executive directors, who work or aspire to work at the highest level of their profession.

-The United Soccer Coaches Master Coach Diploma / University of Delaware Master Coach Certificate consists of five modules to be completed over a seven-month period:
+The United Soccer Coaches Master Coach Diploma/University of Delaware Master Coach Certificate consists of four modules to be completed over a seven-month period:

 - Module 2: Twice-a-month online instructional sessions, as well as the implementation of projects that were proposed and approved at the conclusion of Module 1.
 A mentor will be assigned to you to provide guidance and monitor your progress.